 The hardware changes at every scale — but the PID control intelligence stays the same.
 The same algorithms, sensor fusion, and force-cancellation logic transfer directly across all scales.

 PID algorithms, sensor fusion, and force-cancellation logic transfer identically across all scales.
-The cable winch approach eliminates hydraulic complexity — electric motors, geared pulleys, and steel cables are proven, off-the-shelf components.
+Cable winches replace hydraulic complexity.
+Electromagnetic friction reduction replaces mechanical decoupling.
+Electric motors, geared pulleys, steel cables, and electromagnets are proven, off-the-shelf components.
 Our innovation is the real-time control intelligence.

 Imagine a construction worker guiding a 2-ton steel beam with one hand — because the crane hook carries all the weight.
 The beam is massive, but effectively weightless in the lateral plane.

-Our most advanced concept applies this same principle to entire buildings: a Space Needle-inspired tripod foundation — three angled legs anchored deep into bedrock, converging at a central hub where one large friction pendulum bearing sits.
-The building rests on this single bearing point.
+Our most advanced concept applies this same principle to entire buildings: a single tapered pylon — inspired by the Space Needle — topped with one large friction pendulum bearing.
+The building rests on this single point.
 Four cable winches provide minimal-energy PID correction, requiring orders of magnitude less force than conventional systems.

 The result: A building that is effectively weightless in the lateral plane during an earthquake.
-The triangulated tripod distributes load across three bedrock anchor points, and the PID system doesn't fight seismic force — it just guides the building like a worker guides that suspended beam.
+The PID system doesn't fight seismic force — it just guides the building like a worker guides that suspended beam.

 The Seattle Space Needle is considered the safest place to be during an earthquake.
 Built in 1962, it survived the 2001 Nisqually M6.8 quake with zero structural damage.

 The Space Needle absorbs the full seismic force through sheer strength.
-Our design uses the same tripod foundation but adds a pendulum bearing at the convergence point, so the building doesn't absorb the force at all.
+Our design adds a pendulum bearing so the building doesn't absorb the force at all.

 FORCE COMPARISON